decentraland/adr/content/ADR-172-rentals.md

 **setUpdateOperator**

 Define the address that will be able to work on the asset when the rental is executed.
-In the case of Land for example, this method will determine the address that can deploy scenes to it.
+In the case of Land, for example, this method will determine the address that can deploy scenes to it.

 There are 2 extra functions that the Rentals contract *may* call from the rented asset but they depend on the implementation and might not be required like the previous ones.